hpmartins/mlai-ucb-codes/capstone_project/README.md

 - As fetched the data contains 616388 rows and 99 columns.
 - All features are mapped into either numbers or categories, converting their values using the data documentation and grouping them into a new value whenever reasonable.
 - Some features are pre-filtered due to outliers.
-- All missing values are dealt with.
+- All missing values are dealt with; categorical unknowns with very few samples are dropped.
 - Output of this step are 549263 rows and 38 columns.

 #### 2. Data analysis <small>([file_2_analysis.ipynb])</small>